Qi'ra: Description

 Qi'ra is introduced as an earnest thief in love with Han and dreaming of escape from the slums of the planet Corellia.
-They are separated by circumstance, and when they reunite years later, they have both been through life-changing experiences.
-Clarke called Qi'ra a "badass" who "kind of follows a femme fatale arc", and said, "She has a couple of guises, but essentially she is just fighting to stay alive.
-If you've got a really glamorous lady in a really sordid environment, you kind of know the glamour is hiding a few rough roads."
-Solo director Ron Howard described Qi'ra as secretive, slippery, and morally questionable—"a much different sort of a character" from Daenerys Targaryen, Clarke's character from the HBO series Game of Thrones.
-Clarke noted that her Solo character "isn't like the women that you've seen in Star Wars yet", and said that "Qi'ra is different from the other women I've played, but the similarity is her strength, and her survival instincts.
+They are separated by circumstance, and when they reunite years later, they have both been through li that "Qi'ra is different from the other women I've played, but the similarity is her strength, and her survival instincts.
 She just has a bit more grit."
 She said, "We're going to hit you with a character that could very easily well be a dude, because you question her motives.
 That's really ... exciting in the Star Wars universe, because that has never happened."
 Clarke said, "Qi'ra's journey is definitely one of survival and strength.
 The way that I felt about her was yeah this girl has got a core of steel."
 Calling Qi'ra a "galactic femme fatale", Entertainment Weekly's Anthony Breznican wrote:

 Clarke said, "Every single part of her as a character reflects on the Han Solo that we know and love."
 She explained:

 According to Solo co-writer Jonathan Kasdan, Qi'ra is Han's "formative experience with romance, and that experience very directly influences the relationships he has later on with people like Leia."
 Describing Qi'ra's relationship with Han, Clarke explained that "They grew up as comrades, essentially.
 They grew up as pals, as partners in crime.
 There is obviously the romantic side of things.
 But they grew up together.
 So they were kids together."
 She said that later, "within that relationship, the thing that you see with Qi'ra is that she is an enigma."
 Clarke also noted, "There is this underlying joy in an origin story because you know where they end up.
 And Qi'ra is nowhere to be seen, so...something has happened!...Something must have happened to affect him as a person, but for us fans not to know about her."